About This Site

 This section here explains the info that is given about each route in the route tables.
 Here is the standard data set:

 - Endpoints: The endpoints of the route in Kansas.
-The first endpoint is the "beginning" of the route as defined by KDOT.
-If the road continues into another state, a link to the highway entry at the appropriate site(s) will be provided.
+The first endpoint is the “beginning” of the route as defined by KDOT, generally the western or southern endpoint.
+If the road continues as a state-maintained highway into an adjoining state, a link to the highway entry at the appropriate site(s) will be provided.

 - Counties: Counties the highway passes through.
-If a roadway straddles a county line, the Condition Survey Report will indicate whether a highway "enters" a county.
+If a roadway straddles a county line, KDOT sources indicate whether a highway “enters” a county.

 - Notes: General notes about the highway that do not fit elsewhere

-- Annual Average Daily Traffic: Lists traffic counts (from the KDOT Condition Survey report and other sources) at various points along the route.
-The data is much more exhaustive than I list.
+- Annual Average Daily Traffic: Lists traffic counts from publicly available KDOT sources at various points along the route.
+The date of the KDOT source will also be shown.

-- Junction Guide: This section lists, to the 0.001 of a mile, where the route in question intersects other highways and county lines.
+- Junction Guide: This section lists where the route in question intersects other highways and county lines.
+This will not necessarily be applicable to all highways

 - Guide: A complete rundown of the route, from one end to the other.
 This is the bulk of the information given about most routes.